-2. Start Microsoft Excel and select its Data / Get external data / New database query menu.
+Start Microsoft Excel and select its Data / Get Data / From Other Sources / From Microsoft Query menu.

 Select the ODBC alias you have created previously.
 Make sure that the Query Wizard check box is checked at the bottom, and click OK.